iamperfectprince/Web-Scraping/README.md

   wil naming fname of person on website

+Note :- Some images wich is downloaded in my pc i have make .zip file which have images

 Instructon and step for Scraping:
 - first install selenium and python in PC